China urges India to take steps to satisfy standards of nuclear group

 Diplomats have said China was among the doubtful countries.
 Its reservations may be influenced by its close ties to Pakistan, India's rival, which has also tested atomic bombs and is also outside the NPT, analysts say.

-Separately, Hua criticised both Obama and Indian Prime Minister Narendra Modi for statements calling for "freedom of navigation and overflight throughout the region, especially in the South China Sea".
+Separately, Hua criticized both Obama and Indian Prime Minister Narendra Modi for statements calling for "freedom of navigation and overflight throughout the region, especially in the South China Sea".

 "We hope that external countries can play a constructive role on the South China Sea issue, jointly safeguard peace and stability in the South China Sea and work together to maintain a fine situation in the South China Sea and not to stir up trouble," she said.

-China claims most of the South China Sea and rejects claims to parts of it by neighbours including the Philippines and Vietnam.
+China claims most of the South China Sea and rejects claims to parts of it by neighbors including the Philippines and Vietnam.
 It also rejects outside calls for negotiations between the rival claimants.

 (Reporting by Natalie Thomas; Writing by Sui-Lee Wee; Editing by Robert Birsel)